Learn how to make a profit and loss statement to track your independent business’s growth and financial health over time.

 Why you need a profit and loss statement

 There are multiple benefits to building a profit and loss statement at least once annually, but there’s no shame in making one quarterly.
-Some of the most important benefits include:
+Some of the most important benefits, specifically for tracking self-employed revenue, include:

 - Adjust pricing and expenses: Your profit and loss statement shows you how much money you bring in and how much you spend to do so.
 This may prove to be an invaluable tool that allows you to adjust your pricing and cut expenses where possible to improve your bottom line.

 - Understanding your company: It’s wise to set profitability goals, but if you don’t track your profits and losses, you’ll never really know if you hit them.
 These statements give you a better understanding of your company’s financial performance.

 - Find inefficiencies: Once you build your profit and loss statement, you may find inefficiencies that you can improve upon to expand your profitability.

 What should you include in a profit and loss statement?

 There are multiple categories you should include in your profit and loss statement.
 We’ll discuss categorization later in this guide on how to make a profit and loss statement later.
 Nonetheless, all categories you’ll need to include fall into one of three larger categories.
 Those include:

 - Income: This includes all the money you bring into your company from sales of goods or services.